Warmly-spiced paleo pear crumble made with almond flour, pure maple syrup, cardamom, and cinnamon for a cozy fall and winter healthy dessert.

 I used Harry & David’s Royal Riviera Pears for this crumble, which arrived on my doorstep perfectly ripe – sweet, and so juicy that when bitten into, the pears melt in your mouth like butter.
 While the pears are so incredible as is, I couldn’t help but put this crumble on repeat.

 Speaking of these mouth-watering pears, where are you at with your holiday shopping?
 If you’re looking for the ultimate gift for the foodie, Harry & David’s Pears are a thoughtful, quality gift!
 Harry & David is known for their Fruit of The Month Club, Moose Munch and Pepper & Onion Relish, but it all started with their amazing pears!

 Did you know pears and cardamom work seamlessly together?
 They’re a great match!
 While pears are so nice and sweet, I find they are made even tastier with some warm spices.
 Adding cinnamon and cardamom to this crumble takes it up a few notches.

-I preheat the oven and assemble my crumble whilst it’s preheating.
-I add the ingredients for the pear filling to a mixing bowl and give it an aggressive stir, then I transfer said filling mixture to a casserole dish.
+Preheat the oven and assemble the crumble whilst it’s preheating.
+Add the ingredients for the pear filling to a mixing bowl and give it an aggressive stir, then I transfer said filling mixture to a casserole dish.